Quick Links

 Casual admissions and admissions during the year

-In the first instance you should always contact your home Local Authority and ask to speak to admissions.
+In the first instance you should always contact Lewisham Admissions.
 They will be able to advise you what you should do next: All Saints’ cannot offer places directly - the offer must come from the Local Authority.

 Admission Arrangements for Pupils with SEN and Disabilities (SEND)